looker-open-source/looker-load-testing/nuke-from-orbit/README.md

 ## Configure Ingress

 Now that we have our services configured we need to access them.
-This ingress config will set up a layer-7 load balancer based on subdomain.
+This ingress config will set up a layer-7 load balancer based on sub-domain.
 We will also set up Identity Aware Proxy (IAP) to further secure our application.

 1. Deploy the ingress config: